Milkdown/website/docs/playground/template.md

 # Milkdown

-👋 Welcome to milkdown.
+👋 Welcome to Milkdown.
 We are so glad to see you here!

-💭 You may wonder what is Milkdown?
+💭 You may wonder, what is Milkdown?
 Please write something here.

 > ⚠️ **Not the right side!**
 >